lthms/soap.coffee-lthms/site/posts/LUKSEncryptedVPS.md

 Hopefully, most of what is in this write-up will stand the test of time and remain true three years from now, when I migrate again 😅.

-[^jasmine]: `jasmine` is the little name of the new server—I have taken the
+[^jasmine]: `jasmine` being my shiny new server—I have taken the habit to name
-    habit to name my servers and personal computers after Disney princesses.
+    my servers and personal computers after Disney princesses.

 [Vultr]: https://vultr.com